nnocturnnn/java-fx-t-rex/README.md

 ## License

-T-Rex_JavaFX is licensed under the MIT License.
+`java-fx-t-rex` is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.